Distributed Learning with Dependent Samples: Step-stones for Analysis

 Plugging (\ref{boundforflambda}) into (\ref{HK-variance-cl}) and inserting the obtain estimate together with (\ref{app-error-HK}) into \eqref{classic-error-dec-HK}, we obtain (\ref{error-dec-HK-prop}) directly.
 This completes the proof of Proposition \ref{Proposition:KRR-err-dec-HK}. \end{proof}

 Error decomposition under the $L_{\rho_X}^2$ norm is more sophisticate, for strong mixing sequences.
 Different from the previous decomposition under the $\mathcal H_K$ norm based on (\ref{Op-KRR-d1}) and the method in \cite{Smale2007,Lin2017} based on (\ref{Op-KRR-d2}), our approach adopts both (\ref{Op-KRR-d1}) and (\ref{Op-KRR-d2}).
-In fact, our analysis are cut to two stages: the first is to bound $\|f_{D,\lambda}-f_\lambda\|_\rho$ by using (\ref{Op-KRR-d1}) and the other is to estimate $\|f_{D,\lambda}-f_\lambda\|_K$ by utilizing (\ref{Op-KRR-d2}).
+In fact, our analysis are divided into two stages: the first is to bound $\|f_{D,\lambda}-f_\lambda\|_\rho$ by using (\ref{Op-KRR-d1}) and the other is to estimate $\|f_{D,\lambda}-f_\lambda\|_K$ by utilizing (\ref{Op-KRR-d2}).

-\begin{proposition} If Assumption 4 holds with $\frac12\leq r\leq 1$, then
+\begin{proposition} If Assumption 5 holds with $\frac12\leq r\leq 1$, then

 \end{proposition}

 \begin{proof} It follows from the triangle inequality that